(for veterinary information only)

 BRAND NAME: URECHOLINE, MYOCHOLINE

-Bethanechol chloride is most frequently used to treat urinary bladder dysfunction.
-Bethanechol chloride is most frequently used to treat urinary bladder dysfunction.
+Bethanechol chloride is most frequently used to improve the ability of the urinary bladder to contract.
 We normally think of urination as a voluntary activity but, in fact, there is a great deal more to it.
 In order to urinate, the bladder’s detrusor muscle must contract (squeezing the bladder empty) while simultaneously the lower sphincter must relax.
 These two activities must be coordinated or one will end up with the bladder squeezing against a closed sphinter or a dilated sphincter allowing passive leakage.
 The voluntary part is simply the “when” and “where.”

 Bethanechol chloride works via the biochemistry of nerve stimulation.
 As mentioned, it is mostly used for bladder function issues but it can also be used to improve esophageal motion and can increase the tone of the lower esophageal sphincter (where the esophagus meets the stomach in the upper abdomen).
 This effect is sometimes helpful in the treatment of megaesophagus.

 Bethanechol chloride works neurologically by stimulating what are called “muscarinic cholinergic receptors” in the autonomic nervous system.
 (Think of the autonomic system as the part of one’s nervous system concerned with automatic involuntary functions such as motion of the intestinal muscle layers, pupil constriction and dilation, and, as mentioned, coordination of bladder wall and sphincter muscles.)
 By stimulating muscarinic cholinergic nerve receptors, bethanechol chloride is able to provide a stronger contraction message to the muscles those receptors control.
 This means, for example, the urinary bladder contracts harder.